jacksonemmerich/car-dealer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ## Acknowledgments
 - Thanks to the Spring Batch community for their support and documentation.
-- Inspired by real-world inventory management systems in the automotive industry.